Technical Standards

 Verbal and written communication skills sufficient for clear and concise interactions with all individuals or in groups.

-Possible example: Explain treatments, testing, procedures, or initiate health teaching with clear and concise diction.
-Accurately interpret and document patient information where appropriate following HIPPA guidelines.
+Feasible Outcome Example: Explain treatments, testing, and procedures, or initiate health teaching with clear and concise diction.
+Accurately interpret and document patient information, where appropriate, following HIPAA guidelines.

 Informational Literacy

-Ability to gather credible information using computer technology.
-Utilize current medical technology in the field (as relates to specific programs).
+Ability to gather credible information using computer technology without the use of Artificial Intelligence (AI) unless otherwise directed by Program personnel.
+Utilize current medical technology in the field (as it relates to specific programs).

-Possible example: Research assignment information.
+Feasible Outcome Example: Research assignment information.
 Document appropriate patient information using paperless charting.
-Remain current and knowledgeable of trends and protocols.
+Remain current and knowledgeable of trends and protocols following HIPAA guidelines.

 Physical requirements

-Physically able to freely move around work spaces, move equipment where and when needed.
-Able to safely assist lifting patients, perform CPR and any other physical functions of the profession without weight restrictions.
+Physically able to freely move around workspaces and move equipment where and when needed.
+Able to safely assist in lifting patients, perform CPR, and any other physical functions of the profession without weight restrictions.
+Students must pass a physical examination and provide evidence of suitable physical health to be able to care for patients with certain infectious diseases and other health hazards.
+A student cannot expect Oakland Community College employees to give advice about one’s physical abilities.

-Possible example: Quickly and efficiently move around in treatment room and work space.
-Move equipment to patient’s room, push stretcher to/from Emergency center, begin or assist with CPR in a CODE.
+Feasible Outcome Example: Quickly and efficiently move around treatment room and workspace without assistive devices (i.e.: no crutches, walker, wheelchair, arm sling, walking boot, etc.).
+Move equipment to patient’s room, push stretcher to/from Emergency Center, begin or assist with CPR or other emergency response situation.

 Hearing

-Auditory ability sufficient to hear verbal instructions or responses from instructors, classmates, patients or site staff with and without environmental distractions.
+Auditory acuity sufficient to hear verbal instructions or responses from instructors, classmates, patients, and site staff with or without environmental distractions.

-Possible example: hear, acknowledge and respond appropriately to instructor, patient, equipment alarm, emergency signals and/or cries for help.
+Feasible Outcome Example: Hear, acknowledge, and respond appropriately to instructor, patient, equipment alarm, doppler equipment acoustics, emergency signals, and/or cries for help.
 In many situations, masks are worn precluding the ability to read lips.

 Visual

-Visual ability sufficient for, but not limited to, reading charts and medications, observations needed in clinical care, for physical assessments and discerning contraindicated health issues within a health history form or on the person.
+Visual acuity sufficient for, but not limited to: reading and completing course work in the classroom, lab or clinical settings; reading charts and medications, observations necessary in clinical care for physical assessments, and discerning contraindicated health issues contained within a person’s health history.

-Possible example: Read and apply patient/client orders, observe and react to patient/client responses and to visualize and record diagnostic image by distinguishing subtle shades of gray and small structural changes.
+Feasible Outcome Example: Read and apply patient/client orders, observe and react to patient/client responses, and visualize subtle changes in color and structures.

 Manual Dexterity

-Dexterity sufficient for safe, effective and timely performance of clinical and administrative skills and techniques.
+Dexterity suitable for safe, effective, and timely performance of clinical and administrative skills and techniques.
 Gross and fine motor abilities sufficient to provide safe and reliable patient/client care and to perform the duties of specific programs.

-Possible example: Perform vital signs, phlebotomy, diagnostic lab procedures computer skills, and perform tasks requiring hand/eye coordination skills.
+Feasible Outcome Example: Perform vital signs, phlebotomy, diagnostic lab procedures, computer skills, and perform tasks requiring hand/eye coordination skills.

 Mental Acuity and Focus

-The ability to remain focused and on task in a distracting environment.
-Stable mental and emotional behaviors sufficient to plan and implement patient/client care in a safe and time effective manner.
+Ability to think independently, understand and synthesize information clearly and concisely in order to make rational decisions and use clear clinical judgment for safe practice; ability to remain focused and on task in a distracting environment; stable mental and emotional behaviors sufficient to plan and implement patient/client care in a safe and time effective manner.

-Possible example: Make quick clinical decisions such as selecting the correct technique, equipment, and safety precautions to assure comprehensive and safe care of patients/clients in potentially chaotic situations.
+Feasible Outcome Example: Ability to complete classwork whether independently or in a work group setting; emotional maturity and stability along with sufficient coping skills to approach highly stressful situations in a professional, calm, safe, rational manner; make quick clinical decisions such as selecting the correct technique, equipment, and safety measures to assure comprehensive and safe care of patients/clients in potentially chaotic situations.

-The ability to replicate and integrate clinical skills during all classroom and clinical settings.
+Ability to understand, replicate and integrate skills into the classroom, lab and clinical settings.

-Possible example: Transfer skills learned in lab and perform clinically in specified time frame effectively and safely.
+Feasible Outcome Example: Transfer skills learned in the classroom and lab to perform required duties efficiently, effectively and safely.